-Where reduced interest in the profession is observed, you should contact those
+Where reduced interest in the profession is observed, you should contact those responsible for the apprenticeship so that they proceed to alternative solutions, such as profession or business change.

 Trainer's limits of competence

 Your competence in terms of lack of motivation are limited to working conditions in the enterprise, the working hours, remuneration, work atmosphere and relationship with colleagues or the line manager.
 It is your job to know such problems and to inform the Head of the business when the apprentice complains about the above, which adversely affect his /her performance.